Jewish History!

 Provenance: Yechezkel Toporowitch Collection.

 The Moorish arch, also called the keyhole arch, is one of the chief motifs of Moorish architecture design.
-‘Moors’ is the old name for North African Moslem natives who reached as far as Spain and France and ruled the region for many years.
+‘Moors’ are what the Europeans termed the North African Moslem natives who reached as far as Spain and France and ruled the region for many years.

 Throughout generations of Moslem rule, North African, Spanish and French Jews used the Moorish Arch motif in the designs of menorahs, Sifrei Torah finials, illustrated kesubos and shul edifices.
 This tradition is also demonstrated in the present menorah which was ostensibly crafted in southern France.